KalvadTech/flutter-mvvm-actions-arch/lib/mason/bricks/flutter_mvvm_actions/README.md

 You should see:
 ```
-get_x_template - A Flutter application template using getX for state management...
+flutter_mvvm_actions - A Flutter application template using GetX for state management...
 ```

 ---